 - How will the setting prepare and support my child/young person to join the next stage of education and life?

 Many strategies are in place to enable the child’s transition to be as smooth as possible.
 These include discussions with the previous or receiving schools prior to the child joining/leaving.
 All children attend transition sessions where they spend time with their new class teacher.
 Additional visits are arranged or children who would benefit from more time at their new school.
 Photographs and transition booklets are used when appropriate to support children with their transition.

-Miss Webb, the Special Educational Needs Coordinator is always willing to meet with parents/carers prior to their child joining the school.
-Miss Webb liaises with other Special educational Needs Coordinators to pass on information regarding special educational needs children.
-Here professionals share data about children’s attainment and strategies that have been sued to support the child.
+Miss Wilson, the Special Educational Needs and Disability Coordinator, is always willing to meet with parents/carers prior to their child joining the school.
+Miss Wilson liaises with other Special Educational Needs Coordinators to pass on information regarding special educational needs children.
+Here professionals share data about children’s attainment and strategies that have been persued to support the child.
 Secondary school staff visit children prior to joining their school.
 Where children have more specific special educational needs an additional meeting may be set up between the Primary and Secondary Special Educational Needs Coordinators with the parents/carers and where appropriate with the child.

 - How are the setting's resources allocated and matched to children's/young people's special educational needs?

 The SEND budget is allocated each financial year and the money is used to provide additional support or resources dependent on an individuals need.
 The additional provision may be allocated after discussions with the class teacher and at termly meetings or if a concern is being raised at another time in the school year.
 These resources may include deployment of staff depending on the child’s circumstances and where a child is entitled to pupil premium funding, this will be used to meet their needs.

 - How is the decision made about what type and how much support my child/young person will receive?